Happy 85 Birthday John Williams, Composer Of The Best Movies Of All Time

 John started off working on music for several TV series including Lost in Space, Gilligan’s Island, and Wagon Train.
 He also wrote Olympic Fanfare and Theme for the ’84 Olympics, and composed three more Olympic songs throughout the years.
 But he is most known for creating superb scores for some of the best movies of all time.
 He is the go-to for legendary director Steven Spielberg; Williams has scored music for almost all of Spielberg’s movies including recent additions like Lincoln and BFG.

-His work has been nominated for 50 Oscars which is the stunning record for the most Oscar nominations for a living person and second for overall nominations in Academy history.
+His work has been nominated for 50 Oscars which is a stunning record for the most Oscar nominations for a living person and second for overall nominations in Academy history.
 He won four Oscars for Best Original Music Score (Schindler’s List, E.T., Star Wars, and Jaws) and one for Best Original Song Score (Fiddler on the Roof).

 Looking back at the movies that Williams has worked on is nothing short of spectacular.
 The first composition he did for Spielberg was 1974’s The Sugarland Express.
 He would continue his brilliance throughout the ’70s composing music for some of the best movies of that decade: The Towering Inferno, The Long Goodbye, Jaws, Alfred Hitchcock’s Family Plot, Superman, Close Encounters of the Third Kind, and of course, Star Wars(among many others).